We’re always hearing how important it is to be ambitious and to go after our dreams, and to work hard and make it happen.

-Looking back, I should’ve made another choice, but I was in this trapped by my thinking: “I should finish this now because if I don’t I’m going to be a failure, my business will blow up and I’ll never get clients.”
+Looking back, I should’ve made another choice, but I was trapped by my thinking: “I should finish this now because if I don’t, I’m going to be a failure, my business will blow up and I’ll never get clients.”
 And, ultimately, I felt that if I failed in business, then * I * was a failure.

 In hindsight, I’d never make the same decision again (that’s the beauty of having hindsight, isn’t it?).
 The truth of the situation was the my business wouldn’t have gone down the drain if I’d extended my deadline by another day or two.
 And, even if it had somehow, that certainly doesn’t make me a failure as a person (and the same goes for you).

 Please don’t misunderstand.
 I’m not saying, “Yes, slack off in your business,” or “Don’t take action and go for your dreams.”
 What I’m advocating here is not losing sight of what’s really important in the heat of acting on your ambitions.
 Doing so comes at a huge sacrifice to our own happiness, health and well-being.
 When ambition usurps core values, your work will suck the joy out of your life and negate all the reasons you created your business for in the first place.

 Freedom, happiness and doing what matters most